MinecraftProgrammingTeam/.github/README_EN.md

 Minecraft Programming Team (hereinafter referred to as MPT) is a free Plugin and MOD outsourcing service.

+Everyone here use our free time to do things for you, and no charge

-We use AiFaDian and try our best to make your ideas come true.
+We will try our best to make your ideas come true.

 Want to join the user group and feed back some questions about your use?